 Searching for Ramadan ideas?
 Empty cookie tins lying around the house?
-Transform your cookie tins into Turkish art!
+Transform your cookie tins into Turkish art with our cookie tins decoupage craft!
 Using decoupage glue, create designs on your tins by cutting carnations and tulips from paper napkins.

 Tulips are native to Turkey and its nearby regions.
 Though we may now associate Holland with tulips the most, it was the Ottoman Turks who introduced the flower to the Dutch.
 Natural surroundings inspire art, and in Turkish Islamic art and architecture, tulips hold religious significance.
 You’ll see them everywhere – from tiles on mosque walls to prayer rugs and books – they act as a reminder of the flowers that await in the Garden of Paradise.

 The Turkish word for tulip “Laleh” has the same three root letters, “a-l-h”, as the word for God, “Allah”.
 In many instances you’ll also see the tulip stylized to have the same shape as the word “Allah” in Arabic script which looks like this الله.
 A whirling dervish’s dress is also likened to a blossoming tulip!
 This Ramadan, embrace the tulip and its interesting symbolism with these cookie tins to share with family and friends.

 - Caspari paper napkins in Ceramica, available at The Papery.